tdviet/fedcloudclient-old/README.md

 > *\~/.fedcloud-site-config/* if the VOs are included.
 If not, you can
 > ask site admins to fix site configuration.
 You can also execute
 > *"fedcloud endpoint projects --site SITE --checkin-access-token
-> ACCESS\_TOKEN"* to find project IDs in the site and add the VOs to
+> ACCESS\_TOKEN"* to find project IDs of the VOs on the site and add the VOs to
 > local site configuration on your machine manually.

 4. I would like to add supports for additional sites/VOs/identity